 Michael Spender, Head of Culture, adds, "The grant will help us significantly expand and update our public spaces and facilities in Poole Museum...providing a museum fit for the 2020's.
 With around 200,000 annual visitors, Poole Museum is one of the most popular museums in the region, and with a larger, more accessible and inclusive offering, we look forward to welcoming many new visitors."

-It is anticipated that the newly transformed accessible and inclusive museum will open in the first half of 2024.
+It is anticipated that the newly transformed accessible and inclusive museum will open in 2024.

 A big thank you for all of our funders, partners and supporters.